 These cameras are also a great option for yards that don’t get a lot of sun because you can charge them multiple ways.
 They contain batteries which you can power by attaching it to a solar panel or plugging in a micro USB cord and attaching it to a nearby outlet.
 The solar panel isn’t attached to the camera, so you have more freedom to position it where it will best catch the sun without having to compromise on the camera’s angle.
 The solar panel and the charge cord aren’t included with the cameras, though, so you’ll have to purchase them separately.

 The REOLINK cameras connect to your WiFi so you can view the footage at any time through the REOLINK mobile app.
 You can also insert an SD card if you’d like to store recorded video so you can access it later.
-Unfortunately, this solar-powered security camera doesn’t work without WiFi, so if you don’t have WiFi access where you’d like to place the camera, you may prefer our next pick instead.Learn More – Check Price on Amazon
+Unfortunately, this solar-powered security camera doesn’t work without WiFi, so if you don’t have WiFi access where you’d like to place the camera, you may prefer our next pick instead.Learn More & Buy Now at Amazon

 The REOLINK Go Outdoor Mobile Cellular Security Camera is similar in many ways to the REOLINK Argus 2 cameras discussed above, except it doesn’t need WiFi.
 It operates off the same 3G and 4G LTE networks as your cell phone, so you can access the footage from the mobile app anywhere you have a cell phone connection.
 This makes it a great choice for rural areas, campers, or even out in the woods.
 Up to 10 people can view the camera’s 1080p live footage at once through the REOLINK mobile app and you can save video footage to an SD card for viewing later.